 Much has been said about this Garmin product but should you want to see more of its features, watch this video.

-It is worth to say that Fenix 5 stands out from the previously mentioned watches since most features mentioned above are also present in Fenix 5 – from interchangeable straps; bigger, more optimal display; more sports mode (seven) and sport options; training data and effect; even the 24/7 heart rate monitoring and VO2 Max Reading; and of course, amplified navigational features.
+It is worth saying that Fenix stands out from the previously mentioned watches since most features from interchangeable straps; bigger, more optimal display; more sports mode (seven) and sports options; training data and effect; even the 24/7 heart rate monitoring and VO2 Max Reading; and of course, amplified navigational features.

 It also has three (3) pre-loaded cycling profiles: Bike, Indoor Biking, and MTB.
 It also has up to 19 pages of four (4) data fields to show more information about your ride which, most other athletes may not understand anymore.